-If you’d like to connect from a remote device (“device #2”) to your PC where Xeoma is installed (“device #1”) that has the static IP address (also called public address), read how you can do that here.
+If you’d like to connect from a remote device (“device #2”) to your PC where Xeoma is installed (“device #1”) that has the static fixed IP address (also called public address), read how you can do that here.

 For information about the browser view, please visit this section

-If a static external IP address is impossible to get for the server machine, its substitutes can be used – the easiest of them being our own additional service called the Repeater service).
+If a static fixed IP address is impossible to get for the server machine, its substitutes can be used – the easiest of them being our own additional service called the Repeater service).
 This is the article about it.

 Some general information about Xeoma architecture:

 Xeoma consists of two parts – Server and Client.